 In addition, having too many plants in one reservoir can lead to problems such as white powdery mildew.
 Don’t cramp your plants, instead, we recommend growing one plant per reservoir to allow the roots to spread out and give the leaves and buds more space.

 Flushing your plants by removing any nutrients and salts improves the quality and taste of your final product.
-By simply draining your bubbler bucket reservoir and adding plain (pH neutral) water for two-three days before harvest, the plant will use all its existing nutrients contained in the stems,
+By simply draining your bubbler bucket reservoir and adding plain (pH neutral) water for two-three days before harvest, the plant will use all its existing nutrients contained in the stems, leaves and buds.

 Growing Cannabis with Coco Coir